slviajero/tinybasic/MANUAL.md

 ### Display and keyboard drivers

 Keyboard and display are accessed through stream 2.
 Only one device can be present, i.e. one keyboard and one display.
-Multidisplay or multikeyboard systems are not supported.
-Stream 3 is reserved for these usecases but currently not implemented.
+Multi-display or multi-keyboard systems are not supported.
+Stream 3 is reserved for these use-cases but currently not implemented.

 BASIC currently supports either PS2 keyboards and the keypad of the LCDSHIELD as input device.
 For PS2 keyboards on standard Arduino systems the patches PS2keyboard library should be downloaded from my repo for optimal functionality.
 It implements keyboard.peek() which has a few advantages.